Migrate from public base images to hardened container images: a step-by-step guide (2026)

 What are the options for hardened container images in 2026?

-Is there any reason NOT to migrate to a hardened container image?
+Is there any reason not to migrate to a hardened container image?

 How do I find the base image of an existing Docker image?